rodcorsi/mattermail/README.md

 Mattermail post the email using this rules (if "`NoRedirectChannel:false`"):

-1 - If the email subject contains "`[#anychannelname] blablabla`", Mattermail will try to post in "`anychannelname`"
+1 - If the email subject contains "`[#anychannelname] blablabla`" or "`[@usertosend] xxxxxx`", Mattermail will try to post in channel or to usename

-2 - If the email subject doesn't contain channel name, Mattermail will try to post the channel defined in `config.json`
+2 - If the email subject doesn't contain channel or username, Mattermail will try to post the channel defined in `config.json`

 3 - If Mattermail can not post the email will try to post in "Town Square"